PowerShell/PSSwagger/README.md

 -Page: Takes as input the last page return value and outputs the next page return value (again, to access the items, use $returnValue.Page).
 If the return value is null, no additional pages exist.

 If -Paging is not specified and the cmdlet supports paging, the cmdlet will automatically unroll all pages.
 Assigning the result to a variable will result in all items being retrieved.
 Piping the cmdlet will result in pages being retrieved on-demand.

+# Silent execution when missing dependency packages
+When

 ## Upcoming additions